SuchitraKadolkar/django-apps/README.md

   4. python manage.py runserver

-django-first-project => In this project I have created basic first Django project.
+django-first-project => In this project, I have created basic first Django project. db_admin_project => In this project, I have created simple database(sqlite)